 VI.D.2.
-Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2- patient date responsibilities and to exceeding rangue fellows who may be too fatigued to safely return home.
-(Core)

-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue.
-(Core)
+Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2- VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue. ^(Core) The program in partnership with its Sponsoring Institution must

-VI.D.3.
-The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for

-VI.E.
-Clinical Responsibilities, Teamwork, and Transitions of Care
+- VI.D.3.
+The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for fellows who may be too fatigued to safely return home. ^(Core) - VI.E.
+Clinical Responsibilities, Teamwork, and Transitions of Care - VI.E.1.

-VI.E.1.
 Clinical Responsibilities

-The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient illness/condition, and available support services.
-(Core)
+The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient illness/condition, and available support services. ^(Core)